Code-Institute-Submissions/Milestone_Project_Two/README.md

 ## Features

-The following click through pages follow the stylish, simple theme.
-Picking up the typograhy and colour.
+The following click through pages follow the stylish, simple theme, picking up the typograhy and colour.

 ### Navigation bar